silverbulletmd/silverbullet/website/Sync.md

 2. Connect any other SilverBullet instance (likely the [[Desktop]] or [[Mobile]] app) to it via the {[Sync: Configure]} command.
 This will ask for:
    * A URL to connect to (the URL of the SB server configured under (1))
    * A username and password (optional) if you run the server with the `--user myuser:mypass` flag (as you should)
-3. {[Sync: Sync]} performs a sync.
-It stores a local sync snapshot (basically a list of timestamps for all files in your space) in its local SQLite database every time.
+3. Now you have two options:
+    1. Perform a one-time “clean sync” _wiping all local content_ and syncing down content from the sync server.
+For this, use the {[Sync: Wipe Local Space and Sync]} command.
+This is likely what you want for e.g. an initial [[Mobile]] setup.
+    2. Use {[Sync: Sync]} to perform a regular sync, comparing the local and remote space and generating conflicts where appropriate.
-4. Check {[Show Logs]} for sync logs.
+3. Check {[Show Logs]} for sync logs.

-Right now, sync needs to be triggered manually, so run {[Sync: Sync]} whenever you feel a sync is warranted.
+After this initial sync, **sync needs to be triggered manually**, so run {[Sync: Sync]} whenever you feel a sync is warranted.

 ## The sync process
 1. The sync engine compares two file listings: the local one and remote one, and figures out which files have been added, changed and removed on both ends.
 It uses timestamps to determine changes.
 Note this doesn’t make any assumptions about clocks being in sync, timezones etc.